The 3 Best Stretches for Mountain Biking

 While accidents and injuries are to be expected in mountain biking, there are a few effective injury preventive strategies that will help you cycle your way safely through the roughest terrain.

-- Always Wear a Cycle Helmet: While it may not keep your head fully protected against all injuries, a cycle helmet offers substantial protection and will minimize any head injury you may suffer.
+- Always Wear a Helmet: A good quality cycle helmet offers substantial protection and will minimize any head injury you may suffer.

 - Wear Adequate Protective Gear: Eye glasses made from polycarbonate material offers invaluable protection against dust, wind, sand, insects and stray branches.
 Elbow and knee pads help prevent traumatic injuries in the event of a fall.
 Cycling gloves significantly reduce superficial hand injuries in addition to providing insulation in cold weather.